Revolt of 1 Prairial Year III: 4 Prairial (23 May)

-Menou’s columns occupied the eastern districts without resistance, seized artillery, and arrested hundreds of militants.
+Menou's columns occupied the eastern districts without resistance, seized artillery, and arrested hundreds of militants.
 The Convention ordered the arrest of fourteen deputies who had supported the revolt; eight were apprehended.

 Repression and trials

-A military commission sentenced six deputies — Romme, Goujon, Duquesnoy, Bourbotte, Duroy, and Pierre-Amable de Soubrany — to death.
+A military commission sentenced six deputies—Romme, Goujon, Duquesnoy, Bourbotte, Duroy, and Pierre-Amable de Soubrany—to death.
 Romme, Goujon, and Duquesnoy took their own lives en route to the scaffold.
 The others were guillotined on 29 Prairial.
 The repression extended further: dozens were tried, imprisoned, or executed.
 Thousands of suspected militants were arrested, and sans-culottes were purged from the National Guard and sectional assemblies.
-Prieur de la Marne and Philippe Rühl were executed in October 1795.
+Philippe Rühl committed suicide in May 1795 when called before the military commission.

 Aftermath

-Prairial’s defeat ended the sans-culottes as a political and military force.
+Prairial's defeat ended the sans-culottes as a political and military force.
 Sectional assemblies were dissolved, militants disarmed, and the city placed under military oversight.
 The Constitution of the Year III (22 August 1795) reintroduced property qualifications for voting, excluding much of the working class.
-The uprising’s suppression relied heavily on regular troops rather than citizen guards, setting a precedent for military involvement in civil politics.
-This reliance would characterize the Directory and foreshadow Napoleon’s rise.
+The uprising's suppression relied heavily on regular troops rather than citizen guards, setting a precedent for military involvement in civil politics.
+This reliance would characterize the Directory and foreshadow Napoleon's rise.

 In art

-Nineteenth-century painters often depicted Boissy d’Anglas saluting Féraud’s severed head, notably Félix Auvray, Joseph-Désiré Court, Eugène Delacroix, and Auguste Vinchon.
-Charles Ronot’s Les Derniers Montagnards (1882) portrays the suicides of the condemned deputies.
+Nineteenth-century painters often depicted Boissy d'Anglas saluting Féraud's severed head, notably Félix Auvray, Joseph-Désiré Court, Eugène Delacroix, and Auguste Vinchon.
+Charles Ronot's Les Derniers Montagnards (1882) portrays the suicides of the condemned deputies.